-1.5.1 General Statement.
-Electronic table game submissions to the Test Laboratory may be performed in two phases:

-- a) Within the laboratory setting; and - b) On-site following the initial install of the system to ensure proper configuration of the security applications.
+- 1.5.1 General Statement.
+Electronic Table Game submissions to the Test Laboratory will be performed in two phases: - a) Within the laboratory setting; and - b) On-site following the initial install of the system to ensure proper configuration of the security applications.